 MP for Caerfyrddin

-Ann Davies is a Plaid Cymru MP for Caerfyrddin, elected in July 2024.
-She sits on the Welsh Affairs Committee and on the Dogs (Protection of Livestock) (Amendment) Bill committee (from May 2025).
-The available data do not include details of her career prior to becoming an MP.
+Ann Davies is a Plaid Cymru Member of Parliament for Caerfyrddin, elected in 2024.
+She sits on the Welsh Affairs Committee and serves on the Dogs (Protection of Livestock) (Amendment) Bill committee (from May 2025).
+The available data does not include prior career details.

-Her declared financial interests include seven miscellaneous entries, three shareholdings, two land and property interests (within or outside the UK) and one employment/earnings entry.
+Declared 13 financial interests: seven miscellaneous items, three shareholdings, two land/property interests (within or outside the UK), and one employment/earnings item.

 Generated 21 February 2026